The three stages of product development where Design Sprints actually work

 • Problem: Sellers lacked the support needed to fully activate and sell on the platform.

-• Challenge: “How might we leverage AI and provide sellers with the right educational support in context and at the right time, so they can confidently use our platform to drive sales?”
+• Sprint Challenge: "How might we leverage AI and provide sellers with the right educational support in context and at the right time, so they can confidently use our platform to drive sales?"

 Apparel Sizing Technology Company